Kazakhstan

 Kazakhstan is the world's ninth-largest country by land area and the largest landlocked country.
 Hilly plateaus and plains account for nearly half its vast territory, with lowlands composing another third; its southern and eastern frontiers are composed of mountainous regions.
-Kazakhstan has a population of 20 million and one of the lowest population densities in the world, with fewer than 6 /km2.
+Kazakhstan has a population of 20.6 million and one of the lowest population densities in the world, with fewer than 8 /km2.
 Ethnic Kazakhs constitute a majority, while ethnic Russians form a significant minority.
 Officially secular, Kazakhstan is a Muslim-majority country with a sizeable Christian community.

 Kazakhstan has been inhabited since the Paleolithic era.
-In antiquity, various nomadic Iranian peoples such as the Saka, Massagetae, and Scythians dominated the territory, with the Achaemenid Persian Empire expanding towards the south.
+In antiquity, various nomadic Iranian peoples such as the Saka, Massagetae, and Scythians.
 Turkic nomads entered the region from the sixth century.
 In the 13th century, the area was subjugated by the Mongol Empire under Genghis Khan.
 Following the disintegration of the Golden Horde in the 15th century, the Kazakh Khanate was established over an area roughly corresponding with modern Kazakhstan.
 By the 18th century, the Kazakh Khanate had fragmented into three jüz (tribal divisions), which were gradually absorbed and conquered by the Russian Empire; by the mid-19th century, all of Kazakhstan was nominally under Russian rule.
 Following the 1917 Russian Revolution and subsequent Russian Civil War, it became an autonomous republic of the Russian SFSR within the Soviet Union.
 Its status was elevated to that of a union republic in 1936.
 The Soviet government settled Russians and other ethnicities in the republic, which resulted in ethnic Kazakhs being a minority during the Soviet era.
 Kazakhstan was the last constituent republic of the Soviet Union to declare independence in 1991 during its dissolution.

 Kazakhstan dominates Central Asia both economically and politically, accounting for 60% of the region's GDP, primarily through its oil and gas industry; it also has vast mineral resources, ranking among the highest producers of iron and silver in the world.
 Kazakhstan also has the highest Human Development Index ranking in the region.
 It is a unitary constitutional republic; however, its government is authoritarian.
 Nevertheless, there have been incremental efforts at democratization and political reform since the resignation of Nursultan Nazarbayev in 2019, who had led the country since independence.
-Kazakhstan is a member state of the United Nations, World Trade Organization, Commonwealth of Independent States, Shanghai Cooperation Organisation, Eurasian Economic Union, Collective Security Treaty Organization, Organization for Security and Cooperation in Europe, Organization of Islamic Cooperation, Organization of Turkic States, International Organization of Turkic Culture and Special Guest status with the Council of Europe Parliamentary Assembly.
+Kazakhstan is a member state of the United Nations (UN), World Trade Organization (WTO), the World Health Organization (WHO), Commonwealth of Independent States (CIS), Shanghai Cooperation Organization (SCO), Eurasian Economic Union (EAEU), Collective Security Treaty Organization (CSTO), Organization for Security and Cooperation in Europe (OSCE), Organization of Islamic Cooperation (OIC), Organization of Turkic States (OTS), International Organization of Turkic Culture and Special Guest status with the Council of Europe Parliamentary Assembly.